-No matter what the gray, lashing skies of winter portend, opening the door to the Nine Bean Rows bakery and cafe on Front Street in Traverse City offers the warm, essential comfort of baking.
+No matter what the gray, lashing skies of winter portend, opening the door to the 9 Bean Rows bakery and cafe offers the warm, essential comfort of baking.
 The simple trinity of yeast, flour and salt is naturally leavened and transformed into crackling rustic loaves that effuse their vapor into the intimate space.
-Nine Bean Rows owners Jen and Nic Welty run their bakery with the humility of farmers and the souls of artists, using a wood-fired oven to forge the perfect texture into the crusts of their rustic baguettes, airy ciabatta and cultish sea salt and fennel bread.
+9 Bean Rows owners Jen and Nic Welty run their bakery with the humility of farmers and the souls of artists, using a wood-fired oven to forge the perfect texture into the crusts of their rustic baguettes, airy ciabatta and cultish sea salt and fennel bread.
 Beyond her much-loved loaves, Jen Welty crafts some of the finest croissants this side of the Seine, working a private magic to render flaky layers of buttery pastry sprinkled with almonds and stuffed with marzipan or chocolate; a perfect complement to a cup of coffee on a chill and blustery morning.
-439 E. Front st., Traverse City, 231.271.1175

 You and other artisan bakers tout the natural leaven; what’s up with that?